 Reinvigorated in 2018, the Lincoln Navigator is the brand's most opulent SUV, with irresistible curb appeal and more standard features than the average person would know what to do with.
 However, this isn't a car for the average person.
 With a starting MSRP of $76,185, the Navigator is aimed at those who appreciate the finer things in life, and it certainly delivers on that promise.
 Powered by a twin-turbocharged V6 engine putting out 450 horsepower and 510 lb-ft of torque, the Navigator has more than enough vim to excite even the most complacent drivers, and it has all the latest gadgets to keep the biggest tech-heads happy over otherwise boring commutes.
-With space for up to eight passengers and enough cargo capacity for everyday use, the Lincoln Navigator has more than reclaimed its title as America's most luxurious large SUV.
+Configurable as either a seven or 8 passenger SUV and with enough cargo space for everyday use, the Lincoln Navigator has more than reclaimed its title as the USA's most luxurious large SUV.

 The Lincoln Navigator is certainly a handsome vehicle, despite its gargantuan size.
 It's large and chunky, but there are enough stylish curves and plenty of chrome to make the SUV stand out.
 The Standard rides on 20-inch Ultra Bright machined alloy wheels and comes outfitted with a full array of LED exterior lights, including headlights, taillights, daytime running lights, and fog lights.
 It also gets bright roof rails, chrome-tipped dual exhausts, and a satin chrome mesh grille with chrome surround.
 The Reserve upgrades to 22-inch wheels and adds a panoramic vista roof, while the Black Label gets an illuminated Lincoln star in the grille.